-The US corporate wellness market by end-user is classified into large private sector businesses, medium private sector businesses, public sector companies, small private sector businesses, non-profit organizations.
-Large private sector business is the largest end-user and is expected to grow at a CAGR of around 8% during the forecast period.
+Large private sector business is the largest end-user of the wellness programs and is expected to grow at a CAGR of around 8% during the forecast period.
 Approximately 89% of large companies offered wellness programs with varying degrees of complexity, which are driven by the need to develop a long-term impact on the employee’s health and productivity.
 EAPs, health and wellness websites, HRAs, wellness coaching, health and fitness challenges, disease management programs, biometric screenings, and onsite fitness center are the most popular health management programs.

 Medium-sized private businesses are implementing company wellness programs primarily by healthcare costs.
 Therefore, HRAs, personalized health management, and biometric screenings are the most popular offerings in this segment.

-Public sector companies, which local governments, have implemented wellness programs at a steady pace.
+Public sector companies, which local governments have implemented wellness programs at a steady pace.
 About 83% of municipal and state governments in the US offer employees a minimum of one wellness program.
 These programs are more inclusive and mature than in the private sector.
-Wellness programs among the public sector are driven by low employee turnovers as employees tend to have longer careers.
+Low employee turnovers drive wellness programs among the public sector as employees tend to have longer careers.

 HRA participation in sync with health insurance is an upcoming trend in the US corporate wellness market

-The US corporate wellness market by programs can be segmented into HRA, nutrition and weight management, smoking cessation, fitness services, alcohol and drug rehab, stress management, health education services, financial wellness, and others.
-The HRA program dominated the US corporate wellness market and is expected to grow at a CAGR of around 8% during the forecast period.
+The market by programs can be segmented into HRA, nutrition and weight management, smoking cessation, fitness services, alcohol and drug rehab, stress management, health education services, financial wellness, and others.
+The HRA program holds the largest market share and is expected to grow at a CAGR of around 8% during the forecast period.
 Increasing healthcare costs have given prominence to preventive care, which is driving the HRA segment.
 Further, the HRA participation in sync with health insurance is an upcoming trend as most of the employees are using incentives for HRA completions and participation in biometric screenings and physical activity programs.